-The Roxburgh Gorge Trail is known as the grand canyon of New Zealand, and the Clutha Gold Trail follows the powerful Clutha Mata-au River and showcases the regions farming, fruitgrowing and goldmining history.
+The Roxburgh Gorge Trail is known as the grand canyon of New Zealand, and the Clutha Gold Trail follows the Clutha Mata-au River and showcases the regions farming, fruit growing and goldmining history.

-It's also possible to join these three trails together for over 250km of spectacular off-road riding through incredible scenery.
+It's also possible to join these four trails together with over 300km of spectacular off-road riding through incredible scenery.

-The entire Central Otago region is criss-crossed with smaller cycling and mountain biking trails for the adventurous or the leisure cyclist and there are lengths to suit any time you might have available.
-Whether you want a multi-day cycle trail experience, or a weekend mountainbikers getaway in Alexandra or Naseby then our towns and trails will have something to suit even the fussiest of riders.
+Whether you want a multi-day cycle trail experience, or a weekend mountain bike getaway in Alexandra or Naseby then our towns and trails will have something to suit every riding ability, and the information below will help you make the most of your ride and stay safe.

 Cycling and scenery.
 One way or another, we’ll take your breath away.